katiejduane/FrontEndProject_JimJasonKatie/readme.md

 - Use of CSS animations for hover as well as certain click functions
 - Customized map with information on Georgia farms that actively farm the plants/animals we present on our website
 - Fade animations on modal/backdrop for peaceful effect
+- Customized Google Maps window (both look and information)
 - Animated sundial corresponding to date/time
-- Background color that corresponds to weather/time
+- Background color that corresponds to weather API and/or time (still a WIP)

 # Authors
 - Katie Duane